Protecting Your Team to Protect Revenue

+Protecting your team starts with clear standards, consistent leadership, and decisions that support restaurant staff retention and long-term profitability.
 Many operators still treat protecting revenue and protecting their team as two separate decisions.

 They are not.